Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 ## Fishing profit tracker

+- Option to right align the tracker (and others too)
 - Option to render icons instead of item names
 - Option to decrease elapsed time in Fishing Profit Tracker (when user forgot to stop tracker being afk)
 - Track scavenged coins in Fishing Profit Tracker